Senior Associate and Policy Analyst

 Judith Bruce joined the Council in 1977.
-She is a senior associate and policy analyst with the Council’s Poverty, Gender, and Youth program.
-Through policy analysis, evidence-based intervention design, advocacy, and capacity building, she has changed the way the world thinks about quality of care from the client’s perspective and about the power and potential of the poorest, most excluded girls.
+She is a senior associate and policy analyst based in the Council’s New York office.
+Through policy analysis, evidence-based intervention design, advocacy, and capacity-building, she has changed the way the world thinks about quality of care from the client’s perspective and about the power and potential of the poorest, most excluded girls.

 She was among the first to illuminate the scope and negative impact of child marriage—including violence and discrimination.
 She insisted on the term “child marriage” rather than “early marriage,” as the latter suggests a desirable precocity, concealing the fact that child marriage is arguably the most regularly occurring and serious human rights abuse.